dy-chi/SQL-FinalProject-LHL/starting_with_data.md

-Question 5: In there any improvment in sales over the weekend?
+Question 5: Is there any improvment in sales over the weekend?

 SQL Queries:
 CREATE OR REPLACE FUNCTION is_weekend(date_val date)